 Due to its legality and accessibility, alcohol yields a very high rate of addiction.
 According to Harvard Medical School, Alcohol abuse is the second most common form of substance abuse in the United States, after tobacco addiction.
 An estimated 10% of adult men and 5% of adult women have an alcohol use disorder.

 Dangers of Alcohol Abuse

 In addition to brain damage, alcohol also severely impacts the heart and liver, leaving them vulnerable to disease and malfunction.
-As stated by the American Addiction Centers, Even a single night out drinking can have serious cardiovascular implications–impacting the heart rate, leading to disturbances in heart rhythm, elevating blood pressure, and increasing the risk of suffering a stroke.
-In regards to liver damage, the cumulative impact of heavy drinking results in chronic hepatitis, fatty liver disease, portal vein hypertension, cirrhosis, and, ultimately, liver failure.
+Consistent drinking has a significant impact on cardiovascular health, as excessive use can raise blood pressure, cause arrhythmia or heart disease over a prolonged period of time.
+In regards to liver damage, the impact of heavy drinking may result in hepatitis, fatty liver disease, portal vein hypertension, cirrhosis, or, ultimately, liver failure.

 Although severe disorders can develop through heavy, prolonged alcohol consumption, impaired driving while under the influence is the leading cause of alcohol-related fatalities.
 Because alcohol slows reaction time and impairs motor skills, car accidents are common among those who abuse this substance.
 The Centers for Disease Control and Prevention report that 29 people in the United States die each day in motor vehicle crashes that involve an alcohol-impaired driver, totaling one death every 50 minutes.

 Alcoholism has a profound impact on an individual’s life and health.
 The following side effects are indicators that alcohol use has become a dangerous addiction.